 Using these optical tools in context of specific biological questions in our own lab as well as in collaborative projects, we are interested in uncovering the information-theoretical and computational principles of how sensory information is represented at different levels processing across the mammalian brain and how its interaction with internal states generates behavior.

-We take a multidisciplinary approach, with our research areas and technology development drawing on different fields of optics, molecular biology, neuroscience and computation which broadly fall into these three areas:
+We take a multidisciplinary approach, with our research areas and technology development drawing on different fields including physics, optics and optical engineering, systems neuroscience, and computation.
+Our current projects broadly fall into these following areas: